iribelousova/PythonConnectorEuromod/docs/autoapi/euromod/core/index.rst

 .. py:class:: System(*arg)
-   Bases: :py:obj:`base.Euromod_Element`

    A EUROMOD tax-benefit system.

    This class represents a EUROMOD tax system.
-   Instances of this class are generated automatically when loading a EUROMOD model and are contained in the `systems` Contaiber which is an attribute of the :class:`Country`.
+   Instances of this class are generated when loading the EUROMOD base model.
+   These are collected in a :obj:`Container` as attribute `systems` of the :class:`Country`.

+   :returns: A class with country systems.
+   :rtype: System

    .. rubric:: Example